 This could be as simple as analyzing your inventory to determine if you need to practice a different method for storing material, such as ABC inventory.

 This could be a tactic for getting your products manufactured and dispatched sooner to the customer, which will build your reputation and possibly bring in new clients.

-The more the business grows, the more the problems begin to occur.
-It’s a shame, we know, nothing in life can be simple it seems.
+The more the business grows, the more problems begin to occur.
+It’s a shame, we know.
+Nothing in life can be simple, it seems.

-Making sure your equipment is functioning and available is one of the essential manufacturing challenges you’ll need to overcome.
+Making sure your equipment is functioning and available is one of the important manufacturing challenges you’ll need to overcome.
 That includes also figuring out your manufacturing overheads.

-However, the kicker is once you begin selling more products, your tools will be used more and degrade, and your overheads increase due to the simple fact that you’re producing more.
+However, the kicker is once you begin selling more products, your tools will be used more and degrade, and your overheads will increase because you’re producing more.

-You should be looking into your routing manufacturing, which is your road map around the workshop, from the moment a manufacturing order is created, to when it is sent out for delivery.
+It would help if you were looking into your routing manufacturing, which is your road map around the factory, from the moment a manufacturing order is created, to when it is sent out for delivery.

-Doing this might yield interesting results for you, such as identifying areas where bottlenecks occur regularly, figuring out which tools need the most maintenance and redesigning your workshop layout to determine the quickest route for your manufacturing processes.
+Doing this might yield interesting results for you, such as identifying areas where bottlenecks occur regularly, figuring out which tools need the most maintenance, and redesigning your factory layout to determine the quickest route for your manufacturing processes.

-This is going to help you implement solutions to deal with tools that need regular maintenance and help you lower your manufacturing costs.
+This will help you implement solutions to deal with tools that need regular maintenance and help you lower your manufacturing costs.

 Technological advancements seem to be happening every other day, increasing demand and putting more strain on manufacturers to fulfill larger orders.